Karaage-Cluster/karaage/docs/admin/ref/cmd/kg-migrate-south.rst

 kg-migrate-south
 ================
-This script will install the latest South migrations.
+This command will install the latest South migrations.

 Description
 -----------
-This script will install Django 1.6 and south in a virtualenv and then run kg-manage migrate to run all South migrations.
+This command will install Django 1.6 and south in a virtualenv and then run kg-manage migrate to run all South migrations.

 This command should not be run except from upgrades from Django 1.6 or earlier.

+All options supported by the django south migrate command can be used here.